Entropy Functions on Two-Dimensional Faces of Polymatroidal Region of Degree Four: Part I: Problem Formulation and More: Preliminaries

 It can be seen that for an extreme ray in the form $E^\alpha$ with $\alpha\subseteq N_4$, it is in a type with $\binom{4}{|\alpha|}$ extreme rays, and each extreme ray in the type can be obtained from each other by permuting the indices in $N_4$.
-For a specific extreme ray, say $U^{\{1,2\}}_{1,2}$, for simplicity, we will drop the bracket and comma of the set in the superscript, and write it as $U^{12}_{1,2}$.
+For a specific extreme ray, say $U^{\{1,2\}}_{1,2}$, for simplicity, we will drop the bracket and comma of the set in the superscript, and write it as $U^{12}_{1,2}$. \rv{To facilitate the readers, the $11$ types of extreme rays are presented in Table} \mrv{\ref{tablevector}} \rv{by the rank functions of their minimal integer polymatroid in the form of $15$-dimensional vectors, i.e., $\br=(\br(A),\emptyset\neq A\subseteq N_4)$.}

-In the same manner, we denote the $8$ extreme rays of $\Gamma_3$ and classify them in the following $4$ types. \begin{itemize} \item $U^{i,3}_{1,1}$, $i\in N_3$; \item $U^{\alpha,3}_{1,2}$, $\alpha\subseteq N_3$, $|\alpha|=2$; \item $U_{1,3}$; \item $U_{2,3}$; \end{itemize} Here we put second superscript $3$ to $U^{i,3}_{1,1}$ and $U^{\alpha,3}_{1,2}$ to distinguish them from $U^{i}_{1,1}$ and $U^{\alpha}_{1,2}$, the extreme rays of $\Gamma_4$, respectively.
+In the same manner, we denote the $8$ extreme rays of $\Gamma_3$ and classify them in the following $4$ types. \begin{itemize} \item $U^{i,3}_{1,1}$, $i\in N_3$; \item $U^{\alpha,3}_{1,2}$, $\alpha\subseteq N_3$, $|\alpha|=2$; \item $U_{1,3}$; \item $U_{2,3}$. \end{itemize} Here we put second superscript $3$ to $U^{i,3}_{1,1}$ and $U^{\alpha,3}_{1,1}$ to distinguish them from $U^{i}_{1,1}$ and $U^{\alpha}_{1,1}$, the extreme rays of $\Gamma_4$, respectively.

-In this paper, we will characterize entropy functions in the $2$-dimensional faces of $\Gamma_4$.
-The representations of these $2$-dimensional faces are discussed in the next section.